Today, I’d like to remind you of one thing: you need to do more of what you love.

 A well-known time management matrix breaks down all of the possible activities we can do in a week into one of four quadrants:

-Quadrant 1 (Q1): Things in Q1 are both urgent and important.
+- Quadrant 1: Things in Q1 are both urgent and important.
 Activities in Q1 include: work, paying bills, sleep, eating.
 The necessities of life in America in the 21st century.

-Q2: Things in Q2 are not urgent, but they’re important.
+- Quadrant 2: Things in Q2 are not urgent, but they’re important.
 These are the things we love to do, the things that make us who we are.
-These are the activities that move us, inspire us, maximize our strengths and keep us on the mission.
+These are the activities that move us, inspire us, maximize our strengths, and keep us on the mission.
 In the rush of life, these are the activities we often stop doing.

-Q3: Things in Q3 are urgent, but they’re not important.
-These are activities that are pressing, but don’t serve your life’s bigger purpose.
+- Quadrant 3: Things in Q3 are urgent, but they’re not important.
+These are activities that are pressing but don’t serve your life’s bigger purpose.
 That ringing phone.
 That unanswered email.
-Things in this quadrant are often more important to someone else, but you’re made to feel their urgency.
+Things in this quadrant are often more important to someone else, but you’ve made to feel their urgency.

 A wise mentor once encouraged me to keep a notebook with me every day for a week.
 To make a list of each activity I participated in and to mark it with a quadrant from the list above.
 Part of the first day looked like this: